 Education Committee Projects/Responsibilities

 Industry Roadmap to GREAT Technicians: As a result of the March 2, 2016 NASTF Spring 2016 General Meeting session "Building the Road to GREAT Technicians," the NASTF Board of Directors has assigned the follow up to that session to the responsibilities of the NASTF Education Committee where ALL stakeholders (especially other associations) will be encouraged to participate in defining a common message and roadmap for GREAT technicians from high school through retirement.
 The vision for NASTF leadership is that all groups will continue to serve their own special interests but with coordination and visibility through the NASTF discussions our industry will be better served in the long run.
+See Road to GREAT Tech page.

-OEM Education Resource Guidelines: to include independent trainer licensing and guidance to the OEM as to resource needs, search and navigation.
+Trainer License Project: to include independent trainer licensing and guidance to the OEM as to resource needs, search and navigation.

 What education resources are OEMs required by law or agreement to provide for independent training?